Climate Change Adaptation Strategy of the People's Republic of China

 Dongmei Guo

-Dongmei Guo works on natural capital accounting, eco-compensation, environment, and climate adaptation.
-Prior to ADB, she was a state council expert and director/chief in centers of Ministry of Ecology and Environment of the PRC.
+Dongmei Guo has worked on environmental safeguards, climate risk assessment, climate finance, GEP accounting, and eco-compensation for ADB operations.
+Prior to joining ADB, she was a PRC State Council Expert and served as a director/chief in MEE centers.
+She has worked on transboundary water issues, WTO/CTE, and the Green Belt and Road initiative, collaborating with more than 30 countries and organizations.
 She holds a PhD in Economics of Natural Resources and an MSc in Climate Change and Water Resources.

 Follow Dongmei Guo on